 For more information, my personal page is http://upenn.academia.edu/CristinaBicchieri

 My intellectual affinities lie at the border between philosophy, game theory and psychology.
 My primary research focus is on judgment and decision making with special interest in decisions about fairness, trust, and cooperation, and how expectations affect behavior.
-A second research focus examines the nature and evolution of social norms, how to measure norms (consensus and compliance) and what strategies to adopt to foster social change.
-This research is more applied, and forms the core of the newly created Penn Social Norms Training and Consulting group.
+A second research focus examines the nature and evolution of social norms, how to measure norms and what strategies to adopt to foster social change.
+This research is more applied, and forms the core of the newly created Penn Social Norms Group (PennSONG).
 A third, earlier research focus has been the epistemic foundations of game theory and how changes in information affects rational choices and solutions.

-• In my most recent work, I have designed behavioral experiments aimed at testing several hypotheses based on the theory of social norms that I developed in my book, The Grammar of Society: the Nature and Dynamics of Social Norms (Cambridge University Press, 2006).
+- In my work on norms, I have designed behavioral experiments aimed at testing several hypotheses based on the theory of social norms that I developed in my book, The Grammar of Society: the Nature and Dynamics of Social Norms (Cambridge University Press, 2006).
 The experimental results show that most subjects have a conditional preference for following pro-social norms.
 Manipulating their expectations causes major behavioral changes (i.e., from fair to unfair choices, from cooperation to defection, etc.).
 One of the conclusions we may draw is that there are no such things as stable dispositions or unconditional preferences (to be fair, reciprocate, cooperate, and so on).
 Another is that policymakers who want to induce pro-social behavior have to work on changing people's expectations about how other people behave in similar situations.
 These results have major consequences for our understanding of moral behavior and the construction of better normative theories, grounded on what people can in fact do.